shead-custom-design/buildcat/docs/user-guide/houdini.rst

 Finally, submit jobs to render each of the .ifd files::

     $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0001.ifd
-    $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0001.ifd
+    $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0002.ifd
-    $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0001.ifd
+    $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0003.ifd

     ...

-    $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0001.ifd
+    $ buildcat houdini-render-ifd projectfoo/scene24/ifds/take13-0100.ifd

-Now, a Houdini license is only consumed while the .ifd files are generated in the first job.
-The remaining jobs each render a single .ifd file and consume only a `mantra` license, allowing you to render with as many workers as you have render licensese, and continue using Houdini while rendering progresses.
+Now, a Houdini license is only consumed while the .ifd files are generated by the first job.
+The remaining jobs render a single .ifd file apiece and each consume a single `mantra` license while rendering, allowing you to render with as many workers as you have render licenses, and continue using Houdini while they work.

 Scripted Integration
 --------------------